ShriyanshShukla/AQI_Forecasting/README.md

    - `AQI_Avg7` (7-day rolling mean, lagged)
 5. **Modeling** — Random Forest Regressor trained on historical windows (details in notebook).
 6. **Forecasting** — short-term forecasts generated per city and appended back to the dataset for comparison.
-7. **Evaluation** — compute MAE and/or RMSE and produce an Actual vs Predicted plot.

 ---